matham/pymoa/doc/source/getting_started.rst

 that can run arbitrary devices on different threads, process, or even remote servers such as on a Raspberry-pi with minimal code changes.

+PyMoa re-uses existing libraries where possible.
+In particular:

+* The **amazing** `trio <https://trio.readthedocs.io/en/stable/>`_ library for all concurrency and event loops (running stages, devices, interfacing with threads) and its socket interface (both client and server side).
+* `asks <https://asks.readthedocs.io/en/latest/>`_ for making client side requests over the rest api.
+* `trio-websocket <https://trio-websocket.readthedocs.io/en/stable/>`_ for making client side requests over the websocket api.
+* `Quart <https://pgjones.gitlab.io/quart/>`_ and `quart-trio <https://gitlab.com/pgjones/quart-trio/>`_ for the
+  server-side rest-api and websockets.
+* `Kivy <https://kivy.org/#home>`_ for event and property dispatching in response to data and stage updates.

 Framework
 ---------